Best e-bikes for RVs: Matching the perfect ride to your travel style this Christmas

 It’s also the ultimate gift for the caravanner who has everything.
 Forget socks and jocks; this year, the smart money is on giving the gift of exploration.
 And the timing couldn’t be better.

 HOT CHRISTMAS TIP: We’ve had a look around, and a quick search online shows some big discounts and fast delivery options available right now on selected Cube models.
-If you’re looking to score a bargain for your partner (or yourself) before Santa arrives, now is the time.
+If you’re looking to score a bargain for your partner—or yourself—before Santa arrives, now is the time.

 But here’s the thing: space is at a premium when you’re living on the road, and payload is a constant juggling act.
 One size definitely does not fit all.
 If you buy a folding bike but want to ride 50km on gravel, you’re going to have a bad time.
 Conversely, if you buy a full-sized tourer but only have a small tunnel boot, you’re stuck.